Xilconic/Kanban_project_management/README.md

 ## Building and running tests locally
 Execute the following on the commandline: `dotnet cake`

+## Creating a release locally
+Execute the following on the commandline: `dotnet cake --target="CreateKanbanProjectManagementAppReleaseZip"`

 # Distribution
 Copyright (c) 2020 S.L. des Bouvrie